|Big Daddy by candlelight after dark.|

 Should we have to exit, we’ll have 10 days to come up with a plan and leave accordingly.
 We’ll keep all of our readers posted on the outcome as soon as we know.

 |Mom and four piglets have been stopping by several times a time.|

-Most likely, we’ll be heading to Nelspruit by next Friday or Monday, December 7th or December 10th based on the fact the rep I spoke to today stated we’ll know something in five business days.
+We’ll most likely be heading to Nelspruit by next Friday or Monday, December 7th or December 10th, based on the fact that the rep I spoke to today stated we’ll know something in five business days.

-We’re anxious to get this behind us, one way or another and be able to fully relax during the holidays with many plans on the horizon and during whatever remaining time we may have in South Africa.
+We’re anxious to get this behind us, one way or another, and be able to fully relax during the holidays with many plans on the horizon.
+During whatever remaining time we may have in South Africa.

 |Bushbuck baby, maybe dad and mom often stop at the bottom of the steps for their pellets.|

 Last night we had another excellent evening with Rita and Gerhard at Ngwenya.
-The sky was clouded so we missed the sunset nor did we see anything of significance on the river.
-But, as always the conversation flowed with endless stories the four of us thoroughly enjoy sharing.
+The sky was clouded, so we missed the sunset, nor did we see anything of significance on the river.
+But, as always, the conversation flowed with endless stories the four of us thoroughly enjoyed sharing.

 |Tom took this photo early this morning of a wound on yet another warthog which appears to be healing.
 These are sturdy and hardy animals that often survive serious injury without any intervention by humans.|